arjmandi/purple/README.md

 smart people see some patterns and connections to exploit. many of the hard problems get solved this way. a way of designing intelligence. and on the side it raises a question that are these connections these people make related to their brain structure? are the connection that people with high eq make related to their brian?

-We don't just need AI, we also need explainability

 [https://www.linkedin.com/posts/yann-lecun_ai-activity-6932436820454502400-hV39/?utm_source=linkedin_share&utm_medium=android_app](https://www.linkedin.com/posts/yann-lecun_ai-activity-6932436820454502400-hV39/?utm_source=linkedin_share&utm_medium=android_app)